Sarah Wood

 My Studies

-When I began college, I had no intention of pursuing Computer Science—I had never even seen code before!
-In a spur of the moment decision, took an introductory programming class my second semester, and soon after, I decided to pursue a double major.
-So far, it has been one of the best decisions of my life, as programming provides the perfect outlet for my creativity.
+When I began college, I had no intention of pursuing Computer Science—I had never even seen code before.
+I took an introductory programming class as a technical requirement, and liked it so much I decided to double major.
+So far, that has been an amazing decision, as programming provides the perfect outlet for my creativity.
 I absolutely love the open-endedness of Computer Science, its applications will take you as far as your imagination can go.

-In contrast, my Global Studies degree provides the perfect complement Global Studies analyzes complex world issues, Computer Science empowers me to find their solutions.
-My dual degree has given me a holistic approach to technical problems, blending computational thinking and humanitarian concerns.
+In contrast, my Global Studies degree provides the perfect complement, as my dual degree has given me a holistic approach to technical problems, blending computational thinking and humanitarian concerns.
+Global Studies helps me analyze complex world issues, Computer Science empowers me to find their solutions.
 I hope to tackle global issues with nuance and empathy, ensuring that technology serves the world both positively and equitably.

 Code the Gap Logo